AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

 ## Check your work

-At this point, your application is ready to test our Semantic Kernel implementation to get completions generated by Azure OpenAI Service.
+At this point, your application is ready to test our Semantic Kernel implementation and get completions generated by Azure OpenAI Service.
 Let's run our application and test it.

 1. Back in our terminal, start the application using **dotnet run**.